Sandesh (magazine)

-Sandesh (সন্দেশ, Shôndesh) is a Bengali children's magazine.
+Sandesh (সন্দেশ, Shôndesh) is a centenary old Bengali children's magazine.
 It was first published by Upendrakishore Ray in 1913 through his publishing company, M/s U. Ray and Sons.
 The original partners of the venture were Upendrakishore and his sons Sukumar and Subinoy.
 Its publication had to be stopped twice.
-The current phase is the third and longest running one, spanning more than 59 years.
+The current phase is the third and longest running one, spanning more than 60 years.

 Beginning

-The magazine was first published from its office in 22, Sukeas Street.
+The magazine was first published from its office in 22, Sukea Street.
 Subsequently the office and the press were shifted to the new building built by Upendrakishore at 100, Garpar Road.
 Upendrakishore's son Sukumar Ray went to Great Britain for advanced training in printing technology, and he joined as an active partner after his return.

 After the death of Upendrakishore Roychowdhury in 1915, his eldest son Sukumar Ray succeeded as the editor of the magazine in 1915.
 Sukumar was known for his humorous writings.
 The Sukumar Ray years established Sandesh as a magazine that combined literary values with humour and information from different parts of the world.

 In 1923, after Sukumar's death, his younger brother Subinoy took charge of the magazine.
 He was a gifted writer, but he could not tackle the problems of a business facing a serious crisis.
 The business of U. Roy & Sons became insolvent and the publication of the magazine had to be stopped in 1925.

-Revival of the magazine
+First Revival of the magazine

 In 1929 it was revived by the publisher who had purchased the machinery of Upendrakishore's firm.
+Sudhabindu Biswas and Karunabindu Biswas, two former employees of U. Ray & Sons, became the chief editors.
 Subinay Ray remained one of the editors in this period.
 This phase of the magazine is remarkable for the quality of the works published, including several contributions from Rabindranath Tagore.
 In 1934 the magazine again ceased publication.